-This American in Poland was handed a teaching schedule which included the fruitful idea of lecturing on Saturdays.
-I think that many western teachers would have flipped their lid at such a prospect.
+David’s teaching schedule included the fruitful idea of lecturing on Saturdays.
+Many western teachers would have flipped their lid at such a prospect.
 Calm and rational, David poses the question: “aren’t weekends just an artificial construct?
 I mean, if I had Monday and Tuesday off, that’s the same as a weekend, right?”
-In addition to his Fulbright salary, he was pleasantly surprised by the fact he would get paid by the university for his Saturday shifts.

-On Wigilia (Polish Christmas Eve), David eagerly accepted an invitation to his student Agnieszka’s house to celebrate with her husband and family.
-What is for sure, you will gain insight into the typical culinary approach to Christmas Eve which Polish families adopt.
+On Wigilia (Polish Christmas Eve), David eagerly accepted an invitation to his student Agnieszka’s house to celebrate with Aga, her husband and family.
+David provides insight into the typical culinary approach to Christmas Eve which Polish families adopt.
 All in all, very fishy and full of mushrooms.

 There are other examples of David’s willingness to visit his Polish students and colleagues’ houses on special occasions.
-Due to his Polish-influenced upbringing in the US, he was already accustomed to the ins and outs of the traditions and customs he witnessed.
-Nevertheless, every family puts their own spin on traditions, and it was eye-opening for David to observe this subtle variety.
+Due to his Polish-influenced upbringing in the US, David was familiar with the traditions and customs he witnessed in Łódź.
+Nevertheless, every family puts their own spin on traditions.
+Hence, it was extremely eye-opening for David to observe these subtle variations.

 David’s hilarious reflections on the events he witnessed in a bar called Kresowa will have you compulsively turning the pages.

-Kresowa became David’s home away from home during his Fulbright Lectureship.
-One of his first conversations in Kresowa provides ample insight into the bizarrely random scenes David would go on to witness in the bar:
+Kresowa became David’s home away from home.
+One of his first conversations in Kresowa provides ample insight into the bizarre scenes David would go on to witness in the bar:

 “Do you like Litzmannstadt?” the old man asked.